- Home

 Have you ever wondered how the City operates?
 How does it maintain streets and parks?
 Manage the budget?
 Make decisions?

-If so, we encourage you to register for this free eight-week civics course.
-Puyallup 101: Your Community’s Civics will provide insight into the workings of the City.
-You’ll gain a strong understanding of the organizational structure and operations of City departments, and you’ll also learn how you can become involved and make an impact in this place we call home.
+If so, we encourage you to register for this free eight-week civics course!
+With Puyallup 101, you will gain a strong understanding of the organizational structure and operations of City departments, and how you can become involved and make an impact in this place we call home.
 Community discussion and input is encouraged.
+Upon completion of the course, you will join our Puyallup 101 Alumni Program and be notified of boards and commission openings, upcoming community trainings and volunteer opportunities.

 Course Objectives